At Temple University, the health and safety of our students, faculty and staff is—and always will be—our top priority.

 We also believe it is of vital importance that we keep our community as informed as possible during these unprecedented and uncertain times.

-To ensure that all members of the Temple community remain as safe as possible during their return to learning, the university will collect and share information regarding active COVID-19 cases1 within the university community.
+To ensure that all members of the Temple community remain as safe as possible during their return to learning, the university will collect and share information regarding the percentage of people within the campus community verified to be fully vaccinated.
+The university will also collect and share information about active COVID-19 cases within the university community.

-Any member of the Temple community who tests positive for COVID-19 will be advised to isolate5 until symptoms subside, in accordance with best practices.
-Johnson and Hardwick Residence Halls will be reserved as isolation space for students living in campus housing who test positive and need a place to isolate.
-Any person or persons who have had close contact6 with an infected individual will be notified and provided additional information on steps they should take, including self-quarantining7 for 14 days.
+Any member of the Temple community who tests positive for COVID-19 will be advised to isolate until symptoms subside, in accordance with best practices.
+Johnson Residence Hall will be reserved as isolation and quarantine space for students living in campus housing who test positive and need a place to isolate.
+Any person or persons who have had close contact with an infected individual will be notified and provided additional information on steps they should take, including self-quarantining.
+Positivity rate provides important context about overall case trends within a particular community.

 Please note that due to the complex nature of Temple University’s population, all active case counts are classified generally to the best of the university’s knowledge.
 These counts are intended to provide guidance to help the public and university community generally understand patterns of positive cases within the Temple community and not to replace contact tracing efforts by the university and local health departments.